elastic/eck-diagnostics/README.md

 ## Installation

 Go to the [releases](https://github.com/elastic/eck-diagnostics/releases) page and download the version matching your architecture.
-Unpack the gzip'ed tar archive and put the binary inside the archive somewhere in your PATH.
+Unpack the gzip'ed tar archive and put the binary included in the archive somewhere in your PATH.

 ## Running